zhijian-yang/SmileGAN/README.md

 model_dirs = ['PATH_TO_CHECKPOINT1','PATH_TO_CHECKPOINT2',...] #list of paths to previously saved checkpoints (with name 'coverged_model_foldk' after cv process) cluster_label, cluster_probabilities = clustering_result(model_dirs, ncluster, 'highest_matching_clustering, train_data, covariate)
 ```
-**clustering\_result** is a functions used for clustering patient data using previously saved models.
+**clustering\_result** is a function used for clustering patient data using previously saved models.
 Input data and covariate (optional) should be panda dataframe with same format shown before.
 Exactly same CN data used for training should be included while PT data can be any samples inside or outside of the training set. ***The function returns cluster labels of PT data following the order of PT in the provided dataframe.*** If ***consensus\_type*** is chosen to be ***'highest\_matching\_clustering***, probabilities of each cluster will also be returned.

 ## Citation